karol-dabrowski/kdtasker-web-client/README.md

 # KD Tasker web client

-Front-end of KD Tasker, todo application based on React and Redux.
+Front-end of KD Tasker, application based on React and Redux.

 ## Requirements